johnboiles/obs-mac-virtualcam/README.md

 If you still believe you have found an unreported issue related to this plugin, please open an issue!
 When you do, include any relevant terminal log, crash log, screen recording and/or screenshots.

+## Installing
+To use this plugin, you'll first need to download and install OBS from the [official website](https://obsproject.com).
+After this, download [the installer](https://github.com/johnboiles/obs-mac-virtualcam/suites/675004159/artifacts/6141410) from the [recent build](https://github.com/johnboiles/obs-mac-virtualcam/runs/667183004?check_suite_focus=true), unzip it, and follow the instructions.
+It will promt you enter your admin password.
+If you're already running OBS, make sure to restart it.
+You'll also need restart any app that was running during the installation process that is supposed to pick up the camera.
+Now you should be good to go!\
+To start the virtual camera, go (in OBS) to `Tools`→`Start Virtual Camera`.

-## Building
+### Building

-To use this plugin, you'll need to clone and build OBS locally, build this plugin, copy it to the right places, then run your local build of OBS:
+If you want to clone and build OBS locally, follow these steps and then run your local build of OBS:\
+_This is not recommended if your unfamiliar with the steps below.
+Most users should just use the installer above._

 ```bash
 # Clone and build OBS